lozyloop12/retell-client-rn-sdk/TROUBLESHOOTING.md

 This will check if all required dependencies are properly installed.

+### ❌ `Property 'TextDecoder' doesn't exist`

+**Problem:** React Native doesn't have the web `TextDecoder` API by default.

+**Solution:** This is automatically handled by the SDK v2.1.1+.
+The SDK includes a React Native-compatible text decoder that:

+1. Uses native `TextDecoder` if available
+2. Falls back to `Buffer` polyfill if available
+3. Includes manual UTF-8 decoding as final fallback

+**No action needed** - this is resolved automatically in the latest SDK version.

 ## Other Common Issues

 ### 1. `@livekit/react-native-webrtc could not be found`